tahafaghani/Mini-Segway/README.md

 ### Features
 - Self-balancing using gyroscope and accelerometer sensors.
-- Remote control via Bluetooth.
+- Remote control YK45.
-- Real-time monitoring of battery level.
+- Posing self-balance with disturbance and rotation.

 ### Getting Started
-1. Clone this repository: `git clone https://github.com/your-username/Mini-Segway-Project.git`
+1. Clone this repository: `git clone https://github.com/tahafaghani/Mini-Segway.git`
 2. Follow the wiring instructions provided in the **Design&simulation.pdf and final presentation.pdf**.
 3. Upload the code to your microcontroller using Arduino IDE or PlatformIO.

 ### Requirements
 - Arduino or compatible microcontroller
-- MPU6050 Gyroscope & Accelerometer
+- MPU6050 IMU
 - Motor driver (L298N or similar)
 - DC motors
+- -9V Battery -1A

 ### Contributions
 Feel free to fork this repository and submit pull requests for any improvements or features.